Kong/docs.konghq.com/app/_src/gateway/upgrade/blue-green.md

     1. Install a new {{site.base_gateway}} cluster running version Y as instructed in the [{{site.base_gateway}} Installation Options](/gateway/{{page.kong_version}}/install/) and point it at the existing database for cluster X.

+        Provision the new cluster Y with the same-sized resource capacity as that of the current cluster X.

     2. Migrate the database to the new version by running `kong migrations up`.